zirpo/monochrome-flow/memory-bank/progress.md

 ## What's Left to Build / Next Milestones

+1.  **Fix Empty Gallery**: Resolve the issue with `collections.portrait` being empty.
+2. Verify lightbox functionality once the gallery is visible.
-1. Continue adding more portraits and their corresponding markdown files.
+3. Continue adding more portraits and their corresponding markdown files.
-2. Refine styling and add more advanced features as per project brief.
+4. Refine styling and add more advanced features as per project brief.
-3.  **Deployment**: Prepare the project for continuous deployment to Netlify.
+5.  **Deployment**: Prepare the project for continuous deployment to Netlify.

 ## Known Issues

+*   **Critical**: `collections.portrait` is empty, causing the gallery to not render on the homepage.
 *   Minor console error for `favicon.ico` (non-critical).

 ## Evolution of Project Decisions